10 Best Things To Do in Naples

 4. Be amazed by the Castel dell'Ovo

 Naples is a city of impressive fortifications.
-The Castell dell'Ovo, literally 'Castle of the Egg', is one of the best, both for its imposing architecture and for the views from its Terrazza dei Cannoni over the Gulf of Naples, as well as for the legend hidden within its walls that gave it its curious name.
+The Castell dell'Ovo, literally 'Castle of the Egg', is one of the best, both for its imposing architecture and for the views that its Terrazza dei Cannoni offers of the Gulf of Naples, as well as for the legend that its walls hide and that gave it its curious name.

 According to legend, the Latin poet Virgil, considered a magician in the Middle Ages, hid an egg in its foundations.
 It was said that as long as the egg was not broken, the castle and the city would be protected.
 If you want to know all its history and details, visit this castle as part of a guided tour of Naples.